trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 ### POST /SubmitBusiness

-There is a single endpoint to submit the data for each business.
+There is a single endpoint to submit the data for each active business.

 The business data should be self-explanatory.